SteveFortune/normalisation-adventures/Definitions/README.md

 This directory will act as a sort-of appendix for various definitions that I come across and feel are important to document (if anything so that I can practice memorising them).

+The docs are numbered in the order that I learnt the different concepts.

 __MITIGATION__

 - I'm still learning this stuff, so this information may be inaccurate, simplified, or just wrong.